-Russian classical pianist Olga Kern performs Sergei Rachmaninoff’s Piano Concerto No. 3 in D minor, Op.
+Russian-born American classical pianist Olga Kern performs Sergei Rachmaninoff’s Piano Concerto No. 3 in D minor, Op.
 30. Kern is the Gold Medal winner of the 2001 Van Cliburn International Piano Competition – whose performance of the Rachmaninoff Piano Concerto No. 3 made her the first woman to achieve this distinction in over 30 years.
-She made her New York City debut in Carnegie’s Zankel Hall in May, 2004.
+She made her New York City debut in Carnegie’s Zankel Hall in May 2004.
 Eleven days later she returned to New York to play at Carnegie again, this time on the stage of the Isaac Stern Auditorium at the invitation of Carnegie Hall.

 Composed in 1909, Rachmaninoff’s Piano Concerto No. 3 in D minor, Op.
 30 has the reputation of being one of the most technically challenging piano concertos in the standard classical repertoire.

 The concerto is one of the main foci of the 1996 film Shine, based on the life of pianist David Helfgott.